School Support Services

 - Extension Programs

-The school offers a differentiated classroom program that caters for all abilities.
+The school offers a high quality classroom program that caters for all abilities.
 Extension programs are offered across different areas of the curriculum including the Arts, Literacy and Numeracy.
-The school participates in the State Schools' Spectacular and the University of New South Wales academic testing program.
-Special extension programs may be developed within the school or offered in conjunction with external agencies.
+The school regularly participates in the State Schools' Spectacular and students are frequently selected for the Victorian High Achievers Program (VHAP).
+Additional special extension programs may be developed within the school or offered in conjunction with external agencies.

 - Out of School Hours Care (OSHC)

 - Speech Pathology

 A qualified Speech Pathologist is available through a referral to the Department of Education Student Support Services.
 The Speech Pathologist can conduct full speech assessments and deliver a program to support students with speech and language issues.
 Each child’s individual program includes regular home activities designed to support the work of the Speech Pathologist in each consultation and maximise the impact of the assistance.

 - Educational Psychologists

 Children can be referred to a Department of Education Educational Psychologist for assessment.
 The psychologist can assist with the development of individual learning and behaviour plans and advise on applications for support through the Program for Students with Disabilities (PSD).